-Pink eye is usually caused by bacterial or viral infections.
-Some allergies, and environmental chemicals also become the causing agents.
+Pink eye is usually caused by bacteria or viral infections.
+Some allergies and environmental chemicals also become the causing agents.
 The problem can also be passed on from a mother to her child during childbirth.

 Conjunctivitis generally runs its course, but few steps can prevent the spread of the infection.
 You must wash your hands frequently, use a fresh tissue every time you wipe your eyes, dispose the used tissue immediately, must not share anything that may have come in contact with the eyes such as handkerchief, towel, sunglasses, make-up.
 Eye drops, and pillows.

 Serious complications of eye infection include damage to the retina and the formation of scars and ulcers in the cornea that can obstruct vision.

 You should see your doctor or eye care professional if you have eye pain, altered vision, severe redness of the eye, or continuous discharge from the eye and recurring eye problems.